Gyu007/xie2020-eeg/README.md

 ```

 ## Data Preprocessing
-Run the script below for preprocessing. `preprocess_data.py` applies Morlet wavelet time-frequency analysis</br>
+Run the script below for preprocessing. `preprocess_data.py` applies Morlet wavelet time-frequency analysis and</br>
-and baseline dB normalization to raw EEG data, then crops and downsamples the result before saving it as a `.npy` file.
+baseline dB normalization to raw EEG data, then crops and downsamples the result before saving it as a `.npy` file.
 ```
 python preprocess_data.py
 ```